Link: Apply now for the refreshed Marriott Bonvoy Brilliant™ American Express® Card

 Marriott Bonvoy Brilliant Card Perks

-On an ongoing basis, just for having the Bonvoy Brilliant Card, you receive complimentary Gold Elite status in the Marriott Bonvoy program.
-This status ordinarily requires 25 elite nights and gets perks including the following:
+On an ongoing basis, just for having the Bonvoy Brilliant Card, you receive complimentary Platinum Elite status in the Marriott Bonvoy program.
+This status ordinarily requires 50 elite nights per calendar year, and offers the following benefits:

 - 50% bonus points on hotel stays